Airport Arrival Made Easier for Visitors in 2019

 Visitors to Bermuda can now complete an immigration arrival card online before they fly, saving time and making their experience through the airport more frictionless.
 Meantime, the move improves business intelligence gathering for marketers and could result in greater visitor spending by alerting travellers to events, activities and experiences while they’re on the island.

 The digital Visitor Arrival Card launched with a test phase in mid-December of 2018.
-So far almost 500 travellershave taken advantage of the new option – about one-third of those have already travelled to Bermuda.
+As of May 31, 2019, more than 2,600 travellers have taken advantage of the new option -- more than 80 percent of those travellers have already completed their trip.
 From visitors and airport officials the feedback is positive.

 “Making it easier to get out here and get around the island is a major part of the new National Tourism Plan,” said Bermuda Tourism Authority Chief Executive Kevin Dallas.
 “Our objective in the infrastructure section of the plan is to work closely with partners to encourage the use of technology in a way that improves the visitor experience.
 Bermuda’s Minister of National Security Wayne Caines and the team at the Department of Immigration have embraced the idea of frictionless travel and have our sincere thanks for a successful phase one launch.”